greentea913/installtheprint/README.md

 The project is aim to be a light weight docker image which will be deploy to Google Cloud Run

 <h1>Change Log</h1>
 2024-02-08 added title input and display as title in the output image.
-For user to save the image before work and able to know which image is which work.
+For user to save the image before work and able to know which image is which artwork.

 <h1>To Do</h1>